Bangladesh–Pakistan relations: 2018 to present: normalization

 Following the election of Imran Khan as Prime Minister of Pakistan, the two countries slowly began to normalize ties.
 Khan made a phone call to Sheikh Hasina in July 2020 following Bangladesh's foreign policy announcement of "friendship to all and malice to none", inviting her to Islamabad.
 Hasina later mentioned that she was interested in strengthening bilateral ties with Pakistan.
 Following a meeting with Shahriar Alam on 7 January 2021, the Government of Pakistan removed all visa requirements for Bangladeshi citizens.

-There has been efforts to improve relations after the resignation of Sheikh Hasina in August 2024.
-In November 2024, for the first time since the independence of Bangladesh, a Pakistani cargo ship docked in Chittagong Port; while in October the government of Bangladesh ended the practice of "mandatory 100% physical inspection" for Pakistani imports.
+There have been efforts to improve relations after the resignation of Sheikh Hasina in August 2024.
+In November 2024, for the first time since the independence of Bangladesh, a Pakistani cargo ship docked in Chittagong Port, while in October the government of Bangladesh ended the practice of "mandatory 100% physical inspection" for Pakistani imports.

-During official visit to Dhaka on 23 July 2025, Pakistan’s Interior Minister Mohsin Naqvi met with Bangladesh’s Home Adviser Lieutenant General (Retd) Md Jahangir Alam Chowdhury at the Secretariat.
-The two officials held comprehensive discussions across several areas of bilateral interest including counter-terrorism, anti-narcotics, police training, anti-human trafficking, cybercrime, the Rohingya crisis, visa facilitation, and enhanced trade.
+During an official visit to Dhaka on 23 July 2025, Pakistan's Interior Minister Mohsin Naqvi met with Bangladesh's Home Adviser Lieutenant General (Retd) Md Jahangir Alam Chowdhury at the Secretariat.
+The two officials held comprehensive discussions across several areas of bilateral interest, including counter-terrorism, anti-narcotics, police training, anti-human trafficking, cybercrime, the Rohingya crisis, visa facilitation, and enhanced trade.
 A near-finalised Memorandum of Understanding (MoU) was announced to grant on‑arrival visa access for holders of diplomatic and official passports, aimed at easing travel and boosting cooperation.
-Naqvi offered Bangladesh access to Pakistan’s counterterrorism experience and proposed MoUs between their police academies for officer exchange programs and training.
+Naqvi offered Bangladesh access to Pakistan's counterterrorism experience and proposed MoUs between their police academies for officer exchange programs and training.

+In May 2026, Pakistan launched the "Pak-Bangladesh Knowledge Corridor," an initiative to enhance educational and research collaboration between the two countries.
+The program includes fully-funded "Allama Scholarships" for Bangladeshi students in Pakistani universities, higher education expos, and leadership training for Bangladeshi civil servants.